tomorrow505/qbittorrent433/README.md

 # qbittorrent433
-Compile shell code for qbittorrent4.3.3 on ubuntu or debian.
+Compile qbittorrent4.3.3 on ubuntu or debian.

 Usage: